 Professional Mold Remediation Versus DIY Mold Remediation

-Homeowners may handle small mold problems themselves, but they should understand the limitations.
-The EPA suggests that if mold covers more than about 10 square feet, involves contaminated water or the HVAC system, or if health concerns exist, professional remediation is advised.
-Professional services offer:
+Homeowners can handle small mold issues, but there are limits.
+If mold covers more than about 10 square feet, involves contaminated water, HVAC systems, or health concerns, professional remediation is recommended.

 Preventing Mold Growth After Remediation

-• Install a sump pump with a battery backup to manage basement flooding.
+- Install a sump pump with a backup for basement protection

-• Use exhaust fans in bathrooms, kitchens and laundry rooms that vent to the outside.
+- Use exhaust fans in bathrooms, kitchens, and laundry areas

-• Maintain indoor relative humidity between 30 percent and 50 percent.
+- Keep indoor humidity between 30 to 50 percent

 Choosing the Right Mold Remediation Service in Cleveland